The Broken Tea Cup

 After making eye contact with Coven, Mundlebranch showed gratitude by bowing his head.

-Uncomfortable with the public speaking, Coven rotated his head while flapping arms against sides.
-The tremor in his voice was obvious.
-“By asking us to question why some acts of kindness or fairness are a downfall, I believe Mr. Mundlebranch is encouraging us to better value our potential for justice. . . .
-Though Mr. Mundlebranch knows common hardships bring about disheartened surrender, he believes going without shelter, food and medicine doesn’t have to be among those hardships. . . .
+Uncomfortable with public speaking, Coven rotated his head while flapping arms against sides, then spoke with a tremor, “By asking us to question why some acts of kindness or fairness are a downfall, I believe Mr. Mundlebranch is encouraging us to better value our potential for justice. . . .
+Though Mr. Mundlebranch knows hardships leave people disheartened, he believes no one should go without shelter, food and medicine. . . .
 To him, poverty is solvable, not sufferable.
 Though. . .”

 Judge Ghisty impatiently folded arms while interrupting Coven.
 “OK, you made your point!”

 Coven stepped toward the judge.
 “I’m not done!” he declared before glancing at his disheveled comrades.
-“We—the so-called riff-raff scum of the town, sneak into empty buildings in the dark not only to escape the cold but also the coldness.
+“We, the so-called riff-raff of the town, sneak into empty buildings in the dark not only to escape the cold but also the coldness.
 Thanks to Mundlebranch, we got to feel a bit less overwhelmed—we got to feel the whole world hasn’t decided we’re worthless.”

 “That’s it!
 Sit done!” ordered Judge Ghisty while leaning forward.